Chao-Xi/jxazurebook/docs/az104/1az_admin.md

 ![Alt Image Text](../images/az104_1_4.png "Body image")

-Now, Azure approaches everything from a identity-centric security method, and we're using Azure AD, Azure AD is our identity and access management resource inside of Azure.
+Now, Azure approaches everything from a **identity-centric security method**, and we're using Azure AD, Azure AD is our identity and access management resource inside of Azure.

 >  Our subscription here has a trust relationship between TenantA
 >
-> If there is another tenantB out there, it won't be able to do anything because it doesn't have the trust relationship that the tenant that we've established a trust relationship between our subscription does.
+> If there is another tenant B out there, it won't be able to do anything because **it doesn't have the trust relationship that the tenant that we've established a trust relationship** between our subscription does.

 **Exam Tips**